WayScience/CytoSnake/docs/tutorial.md

 `CytoSnake` now recognizes that you current directory is now known as the `ProjectDirectory`.

-The `ProjectDirectory` is a way for `CytoSnake` to recognize that a project is occurring therefore  preventing other projects to be created within the same directory.
+The `ProjectDirectory` is a way for `CytoSnake` to recognize that a project is occurring therefore preventing other projects from being created within the same directory.

 The `ProjectDirectory` contains meta information that also helps `CytoSnake` know what files have initialized for downstream analysis.
 You can find this information within the the `.cytosnake` directory created after runting the `init` mode.